Treewalking/treewalking-site/_pages/about.md

 Lean revolutions, but also while organisations grappled with the off-shore, near-shore and on-shore resourcing models.

 Treewalking brings together a collection of minds that have worked through this period for a range of organisations and industries.
-It particularly, focusing on a period of time within Worldpay/FIS where we got the opportunity to bring our collective minds together and built a Product Delivery organisation from the ground up.
+It particularly focuses on a period of time when we got the opportunity to bring our collective minds together and built a Product Delivery organisation from the ground up.
 Treewalking is really the manual for how this was done, including the mistakes, in a hope that our experience will help others on this journey.